Richard Clement Moody: Selection

 When news of the Fraser Canyon Gold Rush reached London, Sir Edward Bulwer-Lytton, Secretary of State for the Colonies, requested the War Office to recommend a field officer who was 'a man of good judgement possessing a knowledge of mankind' to lead 150 (which was later increased to 172) Royal Engineers who had been selected for their 'superior discipline and intelligence'.
-The War Office chose Moody: and Lord Lytton, who described Moody as his 'distinguished friend', accepted their nomination as a consequence of Moody's military record, his success as Governor of the Falkland Islands, and the distinguished geopolitical record of his father, Colonel Thomas Moody, Kt., at the Colonial Office.
+Lytton desired to send to the colony 'representatives of the best of British culture, not just a police force', to send men who possessed 'courtesy, high breeding and urbane knowledge of the world', such as Moody, whom the Government considered to be the archetypal 'English gentleman and British Officer', whom the War Office chose.
+Lord Lytton, who described Moody as his 'distinguished friend', accepted their nomination, as a consequence of Moody's military record, and of Moody's success as Governor of the Falkland Islands, and of distinguished geopolitical record of Moody's father, Colonel Thomas Moody, CRE WI, ADC, Kt., at the Colonial Office, and of Moody's brother Colonel Hampden Clement Blamire Moody, who had already served with the Royal Engineers in British Columbia from 1840 to 1848 with such success that he was granted command of the Royal Engineers across the entirety of China.

 Moody's responsibility was to transform the new Colony of British Columbia (1858–66) into the British Empire's 'bulwark in the farthest west' and to 'found a second England on the shores of the Pacific'.

-Lytton desired to send to the colony 'representatives of the best of British culture, not just a police force', to send men who possessed 'courtesy, high breeding and urbane knowledge of the world' such as Moody, whom the Government considered to be the archetypal 'English gentleman and British Officer'.
-Moody's brother, Colonel Hampden Clement Blamire Moody, had already served with the Royal Engineers in British Columbia from 1840 to 1848 with such success that he was granted command of the Royal Engineers across the entirety of China.
+Moody and his wife Mary Susannah Hawks and their four born children left England on 30 October 1858.
+They stopped at New York, travelled through Panama, and stopped at San Francisco, from which they departed on 21 October on the steamer Panama, on which they arrived at Esquimalt on 25 December 1858.
+Moody was sworn in, as the first lieutenant governor of British Columbia and Chief Commissioner of Lands and Works for British Columbia, at Victoria, on 4 January 1859.

-Richard Clement Moody and his wife Mary Hawks (of the Hawks industrial dynasty and of the Boyd merchant banking family) and their four children left England in October 1858 and arrived in British Columbia in December 1858, with the 172 Royal Engineers of the Royal Engineers, Columbia Detachment, and his secretary Robert Burnaby (after whom he subsequently named Burnaby Lake).
-The 'gentlemen' Royal Engineers defined by Moody were his three Captains, Robert Mann Parsons, John Marshall Grant, and Henry Reynolds Luard; and his two Lieutenants Lieutenant Arthur Reid Lempriere (of Diélament, Jersey) and Lieutenant Henry Spencer Palmer; in addition to Captain William Driscoll Gosset (who was to be Colonial Treasurer and Commissary Officer).
+The officers of Moody's Royal Engineers, Columbia Detachment were three Captains, Robert Mann Parsons, John Marshall Grant, and Henry Reynolds Luard; and his two Lieutenants Lieutenant Arthur Reid Lempriere (of Diélament, Jersey) and Lieutenant Henry Spencer Palmer; in addition to Captain William Driscoll Gosset (who was to be Colonial Treasurer and Commissary Officer).
 The contingent also included Doctor John Vernon Seddall and The Rev. John Sheepshanks (who was to be Chaplain of the Columbia Detachment).
-Moody was sworn in as the first Lieutenant-Governor of British Columbia and appointed Chief Commissioner of Lands and Works for British Columbia.